aman3197/EntryManagementSoftware/README.md

 2. open command prompt and navigate to the folder where repository is present
 3. Execute ```python -m pip install -r requirements.txt```
 >Caution::Install python3.6 and check "add path to path variables" during installation.
 Ensure pip is installed on your system.

+# Prerequisites
+1. [pip](https://pip.pypa.io/en/stable/) and python should be installed on your environment

 # Technology Stack:
 1. Python
 2. Tkinter for GUI